lblaya/libstu/README.md

 ## libstu 📖

-gathering my replicas of functions from different libraries in C.
+gathering my function's replicas from different libraries in C.